Lead Routing: 10 Examples, Best Practices, and Automation Hacks

 A lead routing process can be as simple as listing all sales reps alphabetically and assigning each new lead to the next rep in line.
 If you have reps named Anna, Ben, and Carl, the first lead goes to Anna, the second to Ben, the third to Carl, and then the cycle repeats.

-For example, when a sales-qualified lead (SQL) enters your system, automated lead routing software might immediately assign it to the next available top-performing sales rep with a proven track record with similar leads.
-This connects each lead with a sales rep whose skills and experience align best with the lead’s needs, increasing the likelihood of conversion.
+For example, when a sales-qualified lead (SQL) enters your system, automated lead routing software can instantly assign it to the next available rep who not only has capacity — but also a strong track record with that specific lead type.
+This gives each prospect a faster, more personalized follow-up and increases your chances of converting high-intent leads into revenue.

 10 Lead Routing Examples